-MFC Wildland Firefighters work long hours in demanding and dangerous conditions to protect lives, homes, and natural resources.
-The MFC suppresses, monitors, and detects wildfire activity occurring day and night on approximately 19.8 million acres of forestland statewide.
+MFC Wildland Firefighters work long hours in demanding and dangerous conditions to protect lives, homes and natural resources.
+The MFC suppresses, monitors and detects wildfire activity occurring day and night on approximately 19.2 million acres of forestland statewide.

-The MFC responded to and suppressed 796 wildfires that burned 11,204 acres in FY18.
-MFC Wildland Firefighters saved 1,654 structures threatened by wildfire activity.
-63 structures were damaged or destroyed.
-The average wildfire size was 14 acres.
+The MFC responded to and suppressed 798 wildfires that burned 21,326 acres in FY20.
+MFC Wildland Firefighters saved 2,467 structures threatened by wildfire activity.
+Wildfire damaged or destroyed 37 structures.
+The average wildfire size was 26 acres.
 The MFC dispatches wildland firefighting personnel and equipment to the location of reported wildfire activity 24/7.
-To report a wildfire, call 1-833-MFC-FIRE or dial 911.
+To reportawildfire,call1-833-MFC-FIRE ordial911.